5 Statistical Inference and Hypothesis Testing

 mean in group yes mean in group no

-The output includes the test statistic, p-value, degrees of freedom, confidence interval, and estimated group means.
-The p-value is 0.0164, which is smaller than the standard significance level \(\alpha = 0.05\).
-We therefore reject \(H_0\) and conclude that the average credit limits differ between churners and non-churners.
+8136.039 8726.878The output includes the test statistic, degrees of freedom, p-value, confidence interval, and estimated group means.
+The p-value is 0.0164, which is smaller than \(\alpha = 0.05\).
+We therefore reject \(H_0\) and conclude that the observed data provide statistical evidence that the average credit limit differs between churners and non-churners.

-5.8 Paired t-test
+5.9 Paired t-test

 In many practical situations, observations occur in natural pairs.
 For example, we may measure the same individuals before and after a treatment, evaluate employee performance before and after training, or compare outcomes for the same customers under two conditions.
 Because each pair refers to the same unit of analysis, the observations are not independent.
 The paired \(t\)-test is designed for this type of data.

 Unlike the two-sample \(t\)-test, which compares the means of two independent groups, the paired \(t\)-test analyzes the differences within each pair.
-This structure arises when the same units are measured twice or when observations are naturally matched.
 Let \((x_{i,1}, x_{i,2})\) denote the two measurements for the \(i\)th unit.
-For each pair, we compute the difference \[ d_i = x_{i,2} - x_{i,1}. \]
+For each pair, we compute the difference \[ d_i = x_{i,2} - x_{i,1}. \] The paired \(t\)-test then examines whether the population mean difference \(\mu_d\) equals zero.
+For a two-sided test, the hypotheses are \[ \begin{cases} H_0: \mu_d = 0 \\ H_a: \mu_d \neq 0. \end{cases} \] One-sided alternatives can also be used when the research question specifies a direction in advance.

 Let \(d = \text{after} - \text{before}\) denote the change in spending for each customer.
-The paired \(t\)-test evaluates whether the average change in spending differs from zero, indicating that the campaign may have affected customer behavior.
+The paired \(t\)-test evaluates whether the average change in spending differs from zero.
+The following code simulates transaction data for 100 customers:

-Figure 5.6 helps visualize the paired structure of the data.
+Figure 5.6 visualizes the paired structure of the data.
 In the left panel, each line connects the spending values for a single customer before and after the campaign.
-If many lines trend upward from left to right, this suggests that spending increased following the campaign.
+The right panel shows the distribution of the differences, \(\text{after} - \text{before}\), with the dashed vertical line marking zero difference.
+If most differences lie to the right of this line, the data suggest that spending increased for many customers.

-We can perform the paired \(t\)-test in R using the t.test() function with the argument paired = TRUE:
+We perform the paired \(t\)-test in R using the t.test() function with the argument paired = TRUE:

-t.test(after, before, paired = TRUE)
+paired_test <- t.test(after, before, paired = TRUE)

 Paired t-test